jingw222/raspicam_vision_lite/README.md

 4. Open a browser and access the IP address distributed to Raspberry Pi in your local network with default port 5000 (e.g. 192.168.0.104:5000) .
 You'll be greeted by the web interface as shown above.

 5. Go select one of the models from the dropdown list, and press the **SERVE** button to watch video live streaming as the serving model does inferencing in the background.
-Try selecting a different model and tap **SERVE** again.
+Try selecting a different model and serve it again.

 6. Shut down the server safely when you're done by clicking **SHUTDOWN**.